-There may be insufficient levels of awareness as to what makes specific infrastructure critical Two more capability cards were placed by the participants only 13 times each.
-These were Reduce dependence on critical infrastructure, and Isolate threats from critical infrastructure.
-The lack of reliance on these capabilities may indicate a few underlying sentiments among the participants.
-On the one hand, the explanation seems apparent that there may be insufficient levels of awareness as to what makes specific infrastructure critical.
-Thus, the reliance of such critical infrastructure on the cyber domain may also fall short of sufficient recognition.
-On the other hand, however, the revamping of critical infrastructure with cyber resilience in mind may prove to be a disruption to such institutions' day-to-day conduct, and participants may see such disruptions to be a cost too high to pay for the mitigation of potential cyber-attacks in the future.
+Two more capability cards were placed by the participants 13 times each.
+These were reduced dependence on critical infrastructure and isolated threats from critical infrastructure.
+The lack of reliance on these capabilities may indicate a few underlying sentiments among participants.
+On the one hand, the explanation seems apparent that there may be insufficient levels of awareness as to what makes a specific infrastructure critical.
+Thus, the reliance of such a critical infrastructure on the cyber domain may also fall short of sufficient recognition.
+On the other hand, the revamping of critical infrastructure with cyber resilience in mind may prove to be a disruption to such institutions' day-today conduct, and participants may see such disruptions to be too high to pay for the mitigation of potential cyberattacks in the future.

-The participants relied on the remaining 36 capability cards consistently but with some degree of restraint, placing them between 14 and 29 times.
-The low arbitrage in the popularity of these cards suggests that they are viewed as important enough to be placed consistently by most active participants, but not as strategically vital on a national level to enjoy a degree of prominence comparable to the five most placed capabilities.
-The distribution of capability cards across the strategic sectors and strategic functions, however, nuances this picture somewhat.
+The participants relied on the remaining 36 capability cards consistently, but with some degree of restraint, placing them between 14 and 29 times.
+The low arbitrage in the popularity of these cards suggests that they are viewed as important enough to be placed consistently by most active participants but not as strategically vital at the national level to enjoy a degree of prominence comparable to the five most placed capabilities.
+The distribution of capability cards across strategic sectors and functions, however, somewhat nuances this picture (see Table 4).